tegosgroup/NAVToGit/README.md

 #### Show-NAVToGitGui *-dark*
 The GUI will be opened.
 With parameter `dark` the Gui will be opened in dark mode.

-#### Import-FromGitToNav *-useConfig <ConfigName> -compile*
+#### Import-FromGitToNav *-customFilter <Filter> -useConfig <ConfigName> -compile*
 Imports selected different objects from git repository to the NAV database.
+The parameter `customFilter` hands over the filter of the objects which you want to import.
+Example: `Import-FromGitToNav -customFilter “codeunit=ID=2..10;table=ID=10..20”`
 The parameter `useConfig` specifies the configuration which will be used.
 With given switch `compile` the imported objects will be compiled, if possible.

 #### Export-FromNAVToGit *-customFilter <Filter> -useConfig <ConfigName>*
 Without entering any parameter all objects of the active configuration will be exported.
 The parameter `customFilter` hands over the filter of the objects which you want to export.
 Example: `Export-FromNAVToGit -customFilter “codeunit=ID=2..10;modified=No;table=ID=10..20”`
 The parameter `useConfig` specifies the configuration which will be used.